ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   burden of the CI infrastructure.
 This requirement is subjective, to be evaluated by the devops team, and will take the community importance of the platform into account.
-- Tier 2 platforms should, if at all possible, support cross-compiling.
-Tier 2 platforms should not require using the platform as the host for builds, even if the platform supports host tools.
 - Tier 2 platforms must not impose burden on the authors of pull requests, or other developers in the community, to ensure that tests pass for the platform.
   In particular, do not post comments (automated or manual) on a PR that derail